+Rapporteur:

+An new FG added for further discussion.

 In addition, the feature group of UL intra-UE multiplexing/prioritization based on PHY priority level is missed in URLLC.
 In our view, UL intra-UE multiplexing/prioritization based on PHY priority level belongs to URLLC feature, and intra-UE prioritization in MAC belongs to IIoT.
 These two feature groups are independent.

+Rapporteur:

+So far it is captured under IIoT.
+Whether and how to merge FG 12-1 needs further discussion.

 For component 3) and 4), it is being discussed.
 It is better to review based on updated agreement, if exists.